 8. 50oF and 20oF Test Provision for Off-Vehicle Charge Capable Hybrid Electric Vehicles.

-50oF testing shall be conducted pursuant to section G.5 with the modifications in Part II, Section D of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.
+50oF testing shall be conducted pursuant to section G.5 with the modifications in Part II, Section D of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.

-20oF testing shall be conducted pursuant to section G.5 with the modifications in Part II Section B or Part II Section C, as applicable, of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.
+20oF testing shall be conducted pursuant to section G.5 with the modifications in Part II Section B or Part II Section C, as applicable, of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” and the additional following revisions.

 For 50oF and 20oF charge depleting testing, vehicle charging, prior to emissions testing, shall be performed during the soak period at 50oF and 20oF, respectively.